kitlith/microcorruption-dumper/README.md

 ## Usage
 You'll need a userscript manager to use this.
 This userscript was tested with Violentmonkey.

-Grab the userscript from releases.
-TODO: elaborate more.
+Grab the userscript from [jsDelivr](https://cdn.jsdelivr.net/gh/kitlith/microcorruption-dumper/pkg/mcorrupt.user.js).

 To dump a microcorruption level, type `dump` in the on-page debugger.
 This script will perform a memory dump and parse the page for symbols,